 - Camping and backpacking gear will be available for rent

 At this time no van trips, pub tournaments, movie nights or other group activities will be offered this summer season.

 - Recreation is allowed on a limited basis within your assigned location/village.
 Employees are allowed to exercise outside, walking or biking within the village where they live.
 (Don’t forget the bear spray.)
 Backcountry use is prohibited and open interior roads are for administrative travel only.
 Regardless of the activity, employees should always adhere to social distancing, cleanliness/sanitation guidelines, and other best practices outlined by the CDC and health department.

 The Recreation Department is developing a comprehensive set of policies and protocols to enhance safety for employees while they are using recreation facilities and services.
 For more information on employee recreation, please visit YCERPs website.

-- The Post Office in Mammoth is currently open.
+- The Post Office in Mammoth and Old Faithful are currently open.